How it works:

 Once CERA has issued the exemption from a construction license, an application is submitted to EAC to issue the terms for the connection.
 Once the customer has signed the terms, installation with our Company is scheduled.

 Upon completion of the installation, the last step is to arrange the inspection of the PV system by EAC.
 With the success of the inspection and the issuance of the certificate of suitability by EAC, we submit an application to CERA for the exemption from operation licence.
 Once this license is obtained and the contract with EAC is signed we are ready to start the operation of the PV system.

-Example of a 500 kWp PV system that operates according to the self consumption plan.
+Example of a 500 kWp PV system that operates according to the Net-Billing plan.
 This particular PV system has a Fronius smart meter.
 The continuous black line shows the production of the PV system on a specific day.
 Red is the energy consumption that was not covered by the PV system but supplied by the grid.
 Grey colour shows the consumption covered by the PV system.